 We have sorted through our online sample sale inventory and identified two categories of sample sale items that we feel comfortable selling online: 1) Overstock and 2) Seconds.
 Because there are not major, structural integrity-threatening damages in either of these categories, we feel good about selling these online, sight unseen.

-Overstock includes perfect condition garments that we have on hand from customer returns or from photoshoots.
+Overstock includes excellent condition garments that we have on hand from customer returns or from photoshoots.
 We accumulate this inventory over time as customers return items that didn’t work for any reason and as we produce samples needed for photoshoots.
 When possible, we send unworn, perfect condition overstock out to new customers if the same item is ordered.
 However, because we offer so many variations in style, size, color, and length, our overstock inventory accumulates more quickly than it gets depleted.
+Overstock can also include excellent condition discontinued styles that were never sent to customers as we moved away from certain styles, patterns, and fabrics.
 Occasionally, we need to liquidate some of this overstock for financial and space-saving reasons.
 This is one of those times!

-Seconds include deadstock items, which are garments that may not have damage but that we can no longer sell, and garments with minor damages that do not impact the integrity of the garment.
-Deadstock includes discontinued styles and old versions of styles that have undergone sizing or pattern changes.
+Seconds include deadstock items, which are garments that may not have damage but that we can no longer sell, and garments with light wear or minor damages that do not impact the integrity of the garment.
+Deadstock can include discontinued styles and old versions of styles in good condition that have undergone sizing or pattern changes.
 We accumulate this inventory over time when we make a change or discontinue a style but still have some of those items on hand from previous customer returns.

 Some examples of minor damages include small fabric flaws, creases, minor stains, light wear, and imperfect stitching.
 We accumulate this inventory over time when errors happen in production, when we receive fabric shipments with flaws, or when we receive slightly worn or damaged returns.